YosephM/GettingAndCleaningData/README.md

 ## Outputs
-The script results in two files written out to the working directory 1.tidy_data.txt,  which is a cleaned data before any aggrigation is done 2.aggrigated_by_mean_tidy_data.txt, the final cleaned and aggrigated data
+The script results in two files written out to the working directory 1.tidy_data.txt,  which is a cleaned data before any aggrigation is done.
+  2.aggrigated_by_mean_tidy_data.txt, the final cleaned and aggrigated data.

 ##The Goal for the run_analysis.R  script is :
   1. Merges the training and the test sets to create one data set.